≡ Menu

 As for those…

-Who may have only suffered from a single Cerebrovascular Accidents and aren’t currently suffering from any “significant” complications from this single attack, you may be able to qualify for a traditional life insurance policy, however, it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.
+Who may have only suffered from a single Cerebrovascular accident and aren’t currently suffering from any “significant” complications from this single attack, you may be able to qualify for a traditional life insurance policy.
+However, it’s safe to say that you probably won’t be able to qualify for a Standard or Better rate.

 The good news is…